wnharper/vehicleroutingapp/README.txt

+A: IDENTIFY THE ALGORITHM THAT WILL BE USED TO CREATE THE PROGRAM The two underlying algorithms are Dijkstra's algorithm and a nearest neighbor greedy algorithm.
+Dijkstra's is used to calculate the shortest route between two points.
+The greedy algorithm uses Dijkstra's in order to determine the closest neighbor and from that constructs a route for the truck.

+B1

 D1: EXPLANATION OF DATA STRUCTURE
 The hash table creates an array of lists which hold objects.
 A simple hashing function takes the key, in this case, a unique integer ID, and converts it into an index in order to access the list.
 The list is able to store multiple